coderjolly/coderjolly.github.io/_posts/2023-01-06-macOS-for-dev.md

 It is a good idea to have a fresh installation of macOS on your Mac.
 So there are two ways of going about it.
 - You can do this by booting into recovery mode and reinstalling macOS.
 This will remove all the files and applications from your Mac and will give you a fresh start.
 - You can also do this by formatting your Mac and then installing macOS from a bootable USB.
 You can find the instructions for this [here](https://support.apple.com/en-us/HT201372).

+## Install Homebrew
+Homebrew calls itself *the missing package manager* for macOS and is an essential tool for any developer.